 The Environmental Protection Agency has a list of disinfectants for use against SARS-CoV-2, the virus that causes COVID-19.

 Can you transmit or get coronavirus from your pet?

-There is no evidence that animals can transmit the disease to humans and spread COVID-19.
-However, there have been multiple cases of domestic pets testing positive for COVID-19, including a family dog in New York that died of the illness.
+There have been multiple cases of domestic pets testing positive for COVID-19, including a family dog in New York that died of the illness.